Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 configure the bells and whistles often considered normal features for modern operating systems.
 Distributions like Slackware , Void Linux and Gentoo fall into this category.
-With these distributions, rather than making systemic changes to a healiy desktop oriented configuration, you can start with a more streamlined workstation and work up, building a more efficient system.
+With these distributions, rather than making systemic changes to a heavily desktop oriented configuration, you can start with a more streamlined workstation and work up, building a more efficient system.

 The last consideration one might want to consider is selecting between a rolling release and incremental release distro.
 Normally we think of numbered releases for an operating system.
-Version X realeased on a given date, often with security updates and bug fixes in between major version realeases.
+Version X released on a given date, often with security updates and bug fixes in between major version releases.
 Eventually another release, let's call it version Y is made available and so on.
-Distributions like Slackware, Debian and (generally) Ubuntu fall ito this category.
+Distributions like Slackware, Debian and (generally) Ubuntu fall into this category.
 For the most part these are considered more stable, where components of the desktop and operating system are updated and tested together before release.
-For the forensic examiner, this approach provides not only the aforementioned stability, but also fewer mass changes to kernel components and sofware libraries that might affect the forensic environment and unexpected behaviors that can impact evidence integrity or the interpretation of examination results.
+For the forensic examiner, this approach provides not only the aforementioned stability, but also fewer mass changes to kernel components and software libraries that might affect the forensic environment and unexpected behaviors that can impact evidence integrity or the interpretation of examination results.

-A rolling release, on the other hand continually updates software as new versions become available for everything from the the kernel to base libraries.
+A rolling release, on the other hand continually updates software as new versions become available for everything from the kernel to base libraries.
 This has the benefit of always keeping up with the "latest and greatest".
 Changes to upstream software are often immediately supported.
 One obvious negative effect of this, aside from being more prone to instability, is that wholesale changes to the operating system should probably trigger some testing on part of the forensic examiner.
-There should be no dobut that a digital forensics platform is operating exactly as expected.
-Constant mass upgrades can interfre with this by possibly breaking or chaning expected output or hardware behavior.
+There should be no doubt that a digital forensics platform is operating exactly as expected.
+Constant mass upgrades can interfere with this by possibly breaking or changing expected output or hardware behavior.
 Examples of rolling releases include Arch , Manjaro, Void, and Ubuntu Rolling Rhino.